dasource/partyman/README.md

     sudo apt-get install python git unzip pv jq cd ~ && git clone https://github.com/dasource/partyman

+To get the current status of particld, do:

+    partyman/partyman status

+To get the RPC command `getinfo` and `getwalletinfo` from particld, do:

+    partyman/partyman getinfo

 To perform a new install of particl, do:

     partyman/partyman install